PowerDNS/pdns/CODING_GUIDELINES.md

 ## Secrets

 Try very hard not to load sensitive information into memory.
-And of course do not write to disk!
+And of course do not write this information to logs or to disk!

 If you have to: